noahwoo/noahwoo.github.io/llm-notes.md

    - All in one
       - **Colossal-AI: A Unified Deep Learning System For Large-Scale Parallel Training, 2021**
       - **[Megatron-Deepspeed](https://github.com/microsoft/Megatron-DeepSpeed)**
+   - Others
+      - **1-bit Adam: Communication Efficient Large-Scale Training with Adam’s Convergence Speed, 2021, Microsoft**
+        - In one word: reduce the communication bandwidth(from FP32 to binary) with error-compensated compression, leverage the findings that variance of Adam becomes stable during training
+        - Two-stages method in details:
+          - Use vanilla Adam for the warm-up stage (~20% of the training steps)
+          - In compression stage, fix the variance updates in Adam, communicate the momentum with error compensated 1-bit compression
+          - In parameter server settings, communication of worker local momentum and server global momentum get compressed before sending
+        - Theoretical results
+          - Prove of convergence
+          - Communication bandwith reduce to 1/32 for FP32 and 1/16 for FP 16

 - Instruct Finetuning
    - **SELF-INSTRUCT: Aligning Language Model with Self Generated Instructions, 2022**